datican-run-undergraduates-competition/Havilah/README.md

 ## Model Details

-The application uses a fine-tuned version of Facebook's DETR (Detection Transformer) model, specifically adapted for kidney stone detection:
+The application uses a fine-tuned version of Facebook's DETR (Detection Transformer) model, specifically adapted for kidney stone detection, the models are available on huggingface:

 - **Base Model**: `facebook/detr-resnet-50`
 - **Fine-tuned Version**: `bamswastaken/datican-detr-v2`